 Recovering from most severely addictive drugs, like opiates, is a long and difficult road.
 Once the opiate addict is clear of the initial phase of withdrawal and detox, they will almost always require a great deal of recovery and support thereafter.

 Relapse rates for opiate users are very high.
 Throughout much of their early recovery, most addicts will experience overwhelming cravings which become nearly impossible to ignore on their own.
-To ease this, some opiate recoverys include a tapering protocol during which addicts will use diminishing doses of methadone, buprenorphine, naltrexone, or naloxone.
+To ease this, some opiate recoveries include a tapering protocol during which addicts will use diminishing doses of methadone, buprenorphine, naltrexone, or naloxone.
 These drugs reduce an addict’s cravings without producing the euphoric and debilitating high of opiates themselves.

 Therapy and support form the other essential components of a comprehensive recovery plan.
-Depending upon the person, the recovery center or group which aids them, and the intensity of their addiction, therapy and support plans will differ.
+Depending upon the person, the recovery center or group which aids them, and the intensity of their addiction, therapy, and support plans will differ.
 Some addicts will gravitate towards 12-step groups, while others may prefer a religious program.
 Regardless of how an addict goes about this phase of their recovery, it is essential that they get down to the underlying causes of their addiction and its supportive behaviors.
 Once they have done so, they can begin to make substantial changes to the way they look at the world and the place they occupy in their community.

 President Trump declared the opioid crisis to be “a public health emergency” at a White House ceremony on Oct.
 26, 2017.
 What remains to be seen is whether that declaration will mobilize the money needed – billions of dollars – to blunt the epidemic.